admob-plus/admob-plus/docs/faq.md

 title: Frequently Asked Questions
 ---

+## Why my iOS `.ipa` file is increased so much after including the plugin?

+Google AdMob requires [Google Mobile Ads SDK](https://developers.google.com/admob/ios/download) for iOS, which will contribute ~60MB to the app size.

 ## How this project relates to `cordova-plugin-admob-free`?

 `admob-plus` is the successor of [cordova-plugin-admob-free](https://github.com/ratson/cordova-plugin-admob-free), which provides a cleaner API and build with modern tools.